mgreiler/se-unlocked/Transcripts/EP_24_Kent_C_Dodds.md

+---
-# Transcript Episode 24 Kent C. Dodds
+episode: "Transcript Episode 24 Kent C. Dodds"
+permalink: /double-down-integration-tests-kent-dodds
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello and welcome to the Software Engineering Unlocked podcast.
 I'm your host, Doctor McKayla and today I have the pleasure to talk to Kent C. Dodds.
 Kent is a software engineer and teacher.
 Before starting his